-The research project/dissertation/thesis should be printed, single-sided, on high quality white A4 paper (201×297 mm; 80 grams).
+The research report/dissertation/thesis should be printed, single-sided, on high quality white A4 paper (201 \times 297 mm; 80 grams).
 Computer pin-feed printout paper is not permitted.

-The research project/dissertation/thesis, in soft- and hardcover copies, must be typed and duplicated by offset printing or good quality photocopying.
+The research report/dissertation/thesis, in soft cover copies, must be typed and duplicated by offset printing or good quality photocopying.
 All copies must be clean and neat in order to ensure easy reading.